MicrosoftDocs/entra-docs/docs/id-governance/entitlement-management-access-reviews-review-access.md

 To review users' active access package assignments, the creator of a review must satisfy these prerequisites:
 - Microsoft Entra ID P2 or Microsoft Entra ID Governance
-- Be using at least the Identity Governance Administrator role
+- Global Administrator or Identity Governance Administrator role

 > [!NOTE]
 > Following least privilege access, we recommend using the Identity Governance Administrator role.